kiyukuta/string_recorder/README.md

 ### Connecting with OpenAI Gym.

-You can also use `string_recorder` for the recrod from OpenAI gym.
+You can also use `string_recorder` for the record of OpenAI gym.
 Note that the record must be done with `ansi` mode, i.e., only text-based environment is allowed.